-Once you have the security code, enter it on the Import RTG Bills PC Data page.
+You will see the Import RTG Bills PC Data page.
 Click Begin.

-From the Supervisor Menu, choose Edit Users.
+In RTG Bills Online, go to the Supervisor Menu and choose Edit Users.

-Click on a user name.
+Click on a username.
 At the Edit a User page, you may or may not want to check the box, Enable RTG Bills, which allows the user to go to the RTG Bills Menu.
 Do not check the box if the user should only enter fees and expenses in RTG Timer Online.

 As you can see, there are other choices that determine which features are available to the user.
 Click Help on that page for further information.